 No scarring from surgical incisions

-The procedure is usually done under local anaesthetic with some sedative medication.
-If the procedure is done in hospital, very occassionally a general anaesthetic is used.
+The procedure is done under local anaesthetic, most often with some sedative medication.
+If the procedure is done in the operating suite, occassionally a general anaesthetic is used.

 As you will receive sedative medication, you will need someone to drive you to and from the hospital for treatment.

 The procedure is performed under ultrasound guidance.
 A small nick is made in the skin (usually on the inside of the leg at knee level) to introduce a sheath in to the main incompetent vein.
 The radiofrequency probe is fed through the sheath and positioned at the top of the vein (usually at groin level).
 A cold solution of saline (containing some local anaesthetic and adrenaline) is injected around the entire length of the vein to cause it to spasm down around the probe, numb the area, and protect surrounding structures.
 The entire length of the defective vein is then 'ablated' by heating the probe on the inside of the vein, causing it to shut down.
 The varicose veins which stem from the ablated vein are then injected with a sclerosant under ultrasound-guidance (see ultrasound-guided sclerotherapy).
-An inflammatory reaction ensues which absorbs the treated veins over the following months.
-If there are very large varicose veins, Mr Milne may elect to remove these via several small nicks in the skin (phlebectomies), but this is only done if the procedure is performed in the hospital operating suite.
+This irritates the veins, causing them to spasm down and block off.
+If there are large varicose veins, Mr Milne may elect to remove these via several small nicks in the skin (phlebectomies).
+Note: phlebectomies are only performed if the procedure is done the hospital operating suite.

-If the procedure is performed in the hospital operating suite with an anaesthetist, nothing will be felt during the procedure, as deep sedation is used.
-If the procedure is performed in the office-based procedure room (no anaesthetist), there will be some stinging discomfort associated with the local anaesthetic injections and sclerotherapy.
-If you wish, a mild sedative tablet can be taken before the procedure.
+If the procedure is performed in the hospital operating suite (with an anaesthetist), sedative medication is used.
+You will therefore most likely be unaware of the procedure taking place.
+If the procedure is performed in the office-based procedure room (no anaesthetist), you will be awake.
+You will therefore feel some stinging discomfort associated with the local anaesthetic injections and sclerotherapy.
+If you wish, a mild sedative tablet can be taken 30 minutes prior to the procedure, but this is normally not required.

 At the end of the procedure, a small, clear adhesive dressings is applied to the skin over the nick (usually on the inside of the knee), and a compression stocking applied to the whole leg.
-If phlebectomies are performed, steristrips will also be applied to the skin and sometimes an additional compression wrap over the stocking.
+If phlebectomies are performed, steristrips and more clear adhesive dressings will be applied to the skin, and sometimes an additional compression wrap over the stocking.

 You will be asked to walk for 20 minutes following the procedure before returning home.
 This clears the deep veins of any residual sclerosant, minimizing the risk of deep vein thrombosis (DVT).

 It is important to walk regularly in the days following the procedure.
 Avoid standing still for prolonged periods.
 When not mobilising, you can rest with your legs up.
-Whilst you can return to regular activities the next day, you should hold off on any heavy leg exercises (e.g. running, cycling, gym exercise classes) for 7 days.
+The majority of patients can resume regular activities the next day, but should hold off on any heavy leg exercises (e.g. running, cycling, gym exercise classes) for at least 7 days.
+If your work involves prolonged periods of standing or significant physical activity, it may be advised to take a short period of time off work.
+For guidance, please discuss your circumstances with Mr Milne.

-A follow up ultrasound will be organized for 24 - 48 hours after treatment to check the ablated vein and ensure there is no DVT.
+A follow up ultrasound will be done at 24 - 48 hours after treatment to check the ablated vein and ensure there is no DVT.

 The compression stocking should be worn full-time for the first 48 hours.
-After this, it can be taken down for showering, but otherwise it is ideal to wear full-time until day 7.
+After this, it can be taken down for showering, but otherwise it is ideal to wear full-time for the first week.
 If it is uncomfortable to sleep in, it can be removed at night when in bed.
-Between day 7 and 14, the stocking can be worn during the day for comfort if desired.
+After the first week, the stocking can be worn for an additional week during the day for comfort if desired.

 When showering, it is best to keep the water luke-warm during the first few days.
 On day 5 after the procedure, the small, clear adhesive dressings (in addition to any steri-strips if used) can be peeled off in the shower.

 If you are planning travel soon after your procedure, please discuss this with Mr Milne.
-As a rule of thumb, you may travel short distances, under 4 hours, 2 weeks following the procedure.
-It is ideal to avoid flights/train/car travel over 4 hours duration for 4 weeks following the procedure.
-It is important to stay hydrated and walk around the cabin regularly whenever flying, and wear your compression stocking whenever flying.
+As a rule of thumb, it is best not to travel for the first week following the procedure.
+After that, it is ideal to avoid plane/train/car travel over 4 hours duration until 4 weeks following the procedure.
+It is important to wear your compression stockings, stay hydrated, and walk around the cabin regularly whenever flying.

 For general queries after the procedure, please contact the office and we will be happy to answer any questions.